epixa/the-worst-game-in-the-world/README.md

 the original, now-rejected rule.
 17. It is up to the player who has the next turn to merge the commit from the previous turn.
-If that player who is merging the commit thinks that a rule has been broken within the commit, they may initiate a vote on wether or not the commit should be merged.
+If that player who is merging the commit thinks that a rule has been broken within the commit, they may initiate a vote on whether or not the commit should be merged.
 The player that initiated the vote should state what rule they think has been broken, and why.
-The player that made the pr should make a case for why their commit did not break the previously stated rule (unless they do not want there commit to be merged :stuck_out_tongue:).
+The player that made the pr should make a case for why their commit did not break the previously stated rule (unless they do not want their commit to be merged :stuck_out_tongue:).
-**Voting:** The commit will be merged if there is an even or great number of votes in favour of merging the commit.
-If the vote fails, the "evil" commit is not merged, the pr is closed and the player that initiated the vote may continue there turn as normal.
+**Voting:** The commit will be merged if there is an even or greater number of votes in favour of merging the commit.
+If the vote fails, the "evil" commit is not merged, the pr is closed and the player that initiated the vote may continue their turn as normal.
-**Note:** Even though it is up to the person merging the commit to initiate the vote, discussion are always welcome / encourage in turn pr's.
+**Note:** Even though it is up to the person merging the commit to initiate the vote, discussion are always welcome & encourage in turn pr's.
 Players may also try to convince other players to initiate a vote.

 ## Examples of legal turns